jayadams011/learning-journal/learning-journal.md

+# Learning Journal 12-19-17

+Today we worked on adding the chart to the Bus mall project.
+I spent a fair amount of time finishing last nights work.
+Today I also hired a tutor.
+I hope this will help me figure this out.

 # Learning Journal 12-18-17

 Today we started the Bus Mall project. i am doing better then I would have last week, but I cant help but feel I am falling behind.
 My score on the cookie stand project isnt great and I need to do better.